- FETE Definition Meaning - Merriam-Webster

 - FETE Definition Meaning | Dictionary. com

-Word History and Origins Origin of fete 1 First recorded in 1745–55; from French fête “holiday, festival,” from Old French feste “feast”; feast
+Etymology Origin of fete First recorded in 1745–55; from French fête “holiday, festival,” from Old French feste “feast”; feast Example Sentences Examples are provided to illustrate real-world usage of words in context Any opinions expressed do not reflect the views of Dictionary com

-- fête - traduction - Dictionnaire Français-Anglais . . .
+- fête - traduction - Dictionnaire Français-Anglais WordReference. com

 |